cjacker/opensource-embeded-toolchains/README.md

 It will include but not limited to 8051/avr/msp43x/stm8/stm32/riscv/fpga etc.

 These tutorials are not aim to teach beginners how to write codes for specific MCU.
-Although some project templates or examples to demo how to use a toolchain will be provided, but it's not the first goal.
+Although some project templates or examples to demo how to use a toolchain will be provided.

-The first goal of this project is **to help beginners setup a workable toolchain and development environment to start MCU development quickly under Linux**, and to show what opensource community have done and the power of opensource software.
+The goal of this project is **to help beginners setup a workable toolchain and development environment to start MCU development quickly under Linux**, and to show what opensource community have done and the power of opensource software.

 ## What's a toolchain